WebOrigami/docs/content/pattern/transform.md

 ${ Tree.json(pattern/map/htmlObject.js) + "\n" }
 ```

-The `json` utility traverses the virtual HTML map, causing it to do its work of transforming markdown to HTML as the utility builds an in-memory object it ultimately displays as JSON.
+The `json` utility traverses the HTML map, causing it to do its work of transforming markdown to HTML as the utility builds an in-memory object it ultimately displays as JSON.
 You can see that the displayed JSON has the desired shape, keys, and values as the virtual HTML map in the diagram at the top of this page.

+You can set breakpoints in the code and step through the code to confirm how it works.
+For example, in Microsoft Visual Studio Code: open the Terminal, start a new JavaScript Debug Terminal, set a breakpoint, then run the `node` command above.

 &nbsp;